A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: Conclusion, Discussion and Limitations

-In future work, we want to run \textsc{A-NeSI} on different problems to show its versatility.
-Other promising avenues are studying if the explanation model produces helpful explanations \cite{shterionovMostProbableExplanation2015}, extensions to continuous random variables \cite{gutmannExtendingProbLogContinuous2011} (see Appendix \ref{appendix:gradient-estimation} for an example), and extensions to approximate inference for unnormalized distributions, such as Markov Logic Networks \cite{richardsonMarkovLogicNetworks2006}.
-Another possibility for future work is (semi-) automated \textsc{A-NeSI} solutions for neurosymbolic programming languages like DeepProbLog \cite{manhaeveDeepProbLogNeuralProbabilistic2018}.
-The probabilistic programming literature has worked on a similar problem: automated stochastic variational inference \cite{vandemeentIntroductionProbabilisticProgramming2021,binghamPyroDeepUniversal2019}.
+Promising future avenues are studying if the explanation model produces helpful explanations \cite{shterionovMostProbableExplanation2015}, extensions to continuous random variables \cite{gutmannExtendingProbLogContinuous2011} (see Appendix \ref{appendix:gradient-estimation} for an example), and extensions to unnormalized distributions such as Markov Logic Networks\cite{richardsonMarkovLogicNetworks2006}, as well as (semi-) automated \textsc{A-NeSI} solutions for neurosymbolic programming languages like DeepProbLog \cite{manhaeveDeepProbLogNeuralProbabilistic2018}.